hrakaroo/ray-the-caster/README.md

 I am also not really interested in texture maps, or complex lighting.
 I really just want to create a basic space I can explore and then I'll likely call it good.

+## Build

+I decided to write this in Go (since that is what I use most of the time at work) with SDL for drawing.
+In order to build this you first need to

+`brew install sdl2{,_image,_mixer,_ttf,_gfx} pkg-config`

+and then you should be able to just build and run it.

+## Status

+I'm mostly done.
+I still have a fish-eye going on, but I'm not as interested in fixing that.
+I've done what I set out to do.

 ## TODO

 * (DONE) Get basic character (box) moving around the screen